 For example, total annual fees and costs of 2% of your fund balance rather than 1% could reduce your final return by up to 20% over a 30-year period (for example, reduce it from \$100,000 to \$80,000).
 You should consider whether features such as superior investment performance or the provision of better member services justify higher fees and costs.
-You may be able to negotiate to pay lower contribution fees and management costs where applicable.
-Ask the Fund (being the Responsible Entity) or your financial adviser.
+You may be able to negotiate to pay lower fees.
+Ask the Fund or your financial adviser.